 "Covington's housing department has a file on the house.
 It contains an undated flier describing it as "The Futuro: Vacation Home of the Future."
 A picture shows a flattened oval perched on what looks like metal stilts.
 The contact on the flier is I.F.O.
 Promotions, 7709 Hamilton Ave., Cincinnati."

-I have been unable to find any information on I.F.O Promotions who may have sold this Futuro; I would love to hear from anyone who could tell me anything about this company.
+We have been unable to find any information on I.F.O Promotions who may have sold this Futuro; we would love to hear from anyone who could tell us anything about this company.

-The real estate valuation site Zillow lists a sale of this property in 1987 for $7000 but as far as I can tell it has been owned by the same individual since the 70's.
-If anyone can confirm one way or the other please let me know.
+The real estate valuation site Zillow lists a sale of this property in 1987 for $7000 but as far as we can tell it has been owned by the same individual since the 70's.
+If anyone can confirm one way or the other please let us know.

 The most recent confirmation of the Futuro's continuing presence on site comes from Lyinn's Blog whose author visited and photographed the Futuro 010712.

 The Covington Futuro has been "immortalized" by being featured on one of several mosaics that were created as a part of the "Millennium Mosaic Project" in which artist Olivia Gude created 5 cast concrete seating modules decorated with ceramic and glass tile mosaics.
-More information about this project can be found here and here and qrtr2four took a great photo of the mosaic that features the Futuro which is displayed with permission in the left hand section of this page.
+More information about this project can be found here and here and qrtr2four took a great photo of the mosaic that features the Futuro which is displayed below as are several videos and photos.